SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Nautilus is file manager for GNOME.

 ⟮h∞;<img src="sm_Screenshot%202020-02-23%20at%2018.08.49%20(1).jpg">⟯
-For ⟮c2;Finder⟯, ⟮c1;whenever you search anything in the top right bar⟯, ⟮c3;a Searching/Find window opens⟯. ⟮hb;To ⟮c4;add filters to the search⟯, ⟮c5;click the small plus in the top right corner⟯. ⟮hb;You can use this to search ⟮c6;pretty much any of the files properties⟯ with ⟮c7;fine granularity⟯.⟯⟯
+For ⟮c+;Finder⟯, ⟮c+;whenever you search anything in the top right bar⟯, ⟮c+;a Searching/Find window opens⟯. ⟮hb;To ⟮c+;add filters to the search⟯, ⟮c+;click the small plus in the top right corner⟯. ⟮hb;You can use this to search ⟮c+;pretty much any of the files properties⟯ with ⟮c+;fine granularity⟯.⟯⟯

 ##### information